 Resistance is that hollow feeling, the more empty you feel, the more certain you can be that

 your true motivation was not love, fun, or lust, but it was Resistance.
 The feeling of low-grade misery, boredom, restlessness, there is guilt but you can't put your finger on the source.
-Resistance becomes the vices, and it applies almost to everything - gossip, partying, masturbation, shopping, gambling, etc.
+Resistance becomes the vices, and it applies almost to everything - gossip, partying, masturbation, shopping, gambling, etc. "The truly free individual is free only to the extent of his own self-mastery.
+While those who will not govern themselves are condemned to find masters to govern over them"

 The more Resistance you feel towards an action, whatever it may be, becoming an actor, a painter, an Olympian, the more likely that action is the right one.
 Because if you have second thoughts, and tons of self-doubt, and the fear of failure is high, your probably struggling with Resistance and you need to push through.